Are you sure you want to ruin the experience? If you haven't completed the listening session click here to return to the main menu

 TRUTH OR ROLEPLAY

-The lyrics of "Truth or Roleplay" by Ephraim Adamz depict a Black man calling out a supposed ally for racist behavior, then takes a drastic turn towards graphic sexual scenarios.
-It suggests a power fantasy that is explicitly aggressive towards an unidentified submissive person.
+The lyrics of "Truth or Roleplay" by Ephraim Adamz depict a Black man calling out a supposed ally for racist behavior, then takes a turn towards sexual scenarios that is explicitly aggressive towards an unidentified submissive person.

 The listener must determine if the lyrics are metaphorical or reflect a particular lived experience in reference to racial trauma.